lavafroth/opendotgit/README.md

 A simple Rust tool to download and extract source code from misconfigured open `.git` directories.

 > This project is under maintenance.
-I hope to change the code soon to accommodate for hyper 1.0 which is a major roadblock.
-Contributions are welcome.
+Updates will be less frequent.

 #### Installation